Maths Events and ActivitiesCTA

 At Horbury Primary Academy, we offer our children a rich and enjoyable experience in mathematics by providing the knowledge, skills, concepts and processes that are appropriate to each individual and that relate to the world around them.
 We make explicit links between real life problems, as this will develop an understanding of mathematical concepts.
 Maths is a life skill and we try to ensure that real life contexts and links to other curriculum areas are used as frequently as possible.

 In KS1, the learning embeds the skills taught in Foundation stage.
 The children are exposed to a broader curriculum, which underpins the four number operations, as well as being introduced to new concepts such as learning to tell the time, position and direction and money.
 The use of manipulatives in their learning is key and develops their understanding through problem solving and reasoning.
 In Year 1, learning becomes embedded through continuous provision and independent challenges.

-In Years 1 – 6, we use Lancashire Maths (which is subscription based) and White Rose Small Steps of Learning to plan our provision.
+In Years 1 – 6, we use White Rose Small Steps of Learning to help plan our provision.
 We also incorporate CLIC in our daily teaching.
 Weekly Doctor Doctor Challenge questions allow the children to apply and deepen their learning and mathematical reasoning.
 We will promote Maths throughout school through meaningful working walls within the classroom and around school.
 Metacognative approaches to learning are modelled by teaching staff, to show how to effectively plan, monitor, evaluate and make changes to their learning behaviours.
 Teachers model how to articulate their thinking when tackling mathematical concepts and pupils are trained to work in this way to deepen their understanding and embed knowledge.
-The use of the 6 B’s scaffold the children’s thinking process and aid independent thinking and learning.
+The use of the 6 B’s and ‘Little B’s’ scaffold the children’s thinking process and aid independent thinking and learning.

 Through their mathematical journey, we encourage all children to develop a positive and confident attitude towards Mathematics, which will enable them to achieve their full mathematical potential.